liy1shu/short-video-streaming/README.md

 - `--baseline`, `--user`：choose the algorithm you are evaluating

-- `--trace`: (optional) choose the type of trace you are evaluating from "fixed", "medium", "low", "high", "middle" .
+- `--trace`: (optional) choose the type of trace you are evaluating from "fixed", "medium", "low", "high".
 By default, trace would be set to fixed.

 1）Run a baseline algorithm